Complete Guide To Ant Keeping

 How To Catch A Queen Ant

-When it comes to getting your first queen ant, you have basically two options to choose from: catching your queen by yourself during a nuptial flight, or buying one online.
-Both are extremely valid ways to start an ant colony, and both can deliver amazing results in terms of personal satisfaction.
+When it comes to getting your first queen ant, you have basically two options: catching her yourself during a nuptial flight, or buying one online.
+Both are extremely valid ways to start an ant colony and can deliver amazing results in terms of personal satisfaction.

 If you are not on a budget and don’t mind spending some money on this amazing hobby called ant keeping, maybe buying a queen online would be the better option for you.
 In this other guide, I explain where you can find queen ants for sale online!

-In this article, we will be focusing on catching a queen ant the old-fashioned way, during a so-called mating flight!
+In this article, we will focus on catching a queen ant the old-fashioned way, during a so-called mating flight!
 So, how do I catch a queen ant?

 To answer this important question, let's start by explaining what a nuptial flight is!